yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 #### Takeaway

 ##### User needs
-- Want to learn more details about clothes and trying on when shopping online or looking for a specific item.
+- Understand clothing materials, texture, and fit digitally

-- Easily get clothing inspiration for weather, occasion, and more.
+- Get inspiration based on weather, events, or style preferences

 ##### Accessibility
-- Intuition way and easy to access.
-The interface and interaction should be suitable for people of different ages.
+- The interface must be intuitive for users across a wide age range

-- Whether to design the application cross-platform.
+- Cross-platform accessibility is highly valuable

-##### Identify
+##### Brand–User Connection
-- Provide a way for brands to showcase virtually their products in more detail.
+- Brands need more interactive ways to showcase items

-- A way to interact with customers and make them identify with the brand.
+- Users want to feel confident and informed before buyin

 </div>